 A driver should also inform their own insurance company of the collision.
 If the driver has their own personal collision or comprehensive coverage, it may cover the rental car.
 The driver’s deductible may need to go directly to the insurance company to cover damage to the car beyond the company’s policy limit.

 The stakes are raised if the driver or someone else is hurt in the accident.
 The victim will need to file a third-party claim with the rental company’s insurance and/or the driver’s insurance company.
 If the driver doesn’t have their own car, they won’t have their own liability policy and the victim will have to go to the rental company.
 However, issues can arise because some rental companies only carry small liability policies.
 The victim’s injuries could exceed the policy’s limit.
 If neither the driver’s personal insurance nor the rental company’s policy covers all of the victim’s damages, the victim may file suit against the driver personally.

-If you were hurt in an accident that was caused by someone driving a rental car, contact an Illinois attorney right away.
+If you were hurt in an accident that was caused by someone driving a rental car, contact an Illinois rental car accident attorney right away.
 You’ll likely deal with the other driver’s insurance, the rental car company, and the company’s insurance.
 Navigating whose insurance to file a claim with and keeping track of the process can be confusing.
 An experienced lawyer will help you file all necessary claims, appeal any denials, and recover the assistance you need to move on.
 Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Contact Staver Accident Injury Lawyers, P.C. today at (312) 236-2900.